gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

 {{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/heavy-duty-fuses.jpg" caption="The heavy duty fuses used to protect the +12V rails of the power supply.
-The two in use are 30A 5AG fuses, and the two spares are 40A." caption-position="bottom" width="600px" >}}
+The two in use are 30A 5AG fuses, and the two spares are 40A."  width="600px" >}}